ickshonpe/commands_send_event/README.md

 # Commands Send Event

-An extension trait for Commands that allows you to send Bevy Events generically.
+An extension trait for Commands that allows you to send events from a system without having to retrieve a typed EventWriter SystemParam.

-## Version 0.4

-Removed the niave retrieve-EventWriter-with-SystemState implementation.
-Now we just access the ```Events<T>``` resource directly.
+* version 0.5 supports Bevy 0.8

-* version >0.3 supports Bevy 0.7
+* version 0.3 & 0.4 support Bevy 0.7
 * versions <0.3 support Bevy 0.6

 ## Limitations